MaalyALkaraki/syllabus/node-db/week-18/sql3-node-sql.md

         };
     });

-In this example do.something stands for any of the database actions such as conn.query.
  Calling res.status with parameter 500 signals an error response to the browser, terminates the endpoint action and sends the error message as JSON so the browser can display it or take some other action.

 #### Return the Primary Key Value for an Insert
 With auto-generated primary keys it might be helpful for the browser to be given the value of the new key after an insert.
 In postgres the simplest way to do this is by modifying the INSERT statement, as follows: